Maggie Writes Copy

 There are a few different aspects to local SEO.
 Relevance to what the person is searching for.
 Distance from the person searching.
 And whether Google thinks you’re important to the searcher AKA prominence.

-When Google determines these three aspects they check your organic relevance (regular SEO).
-As well as your local relevance (such as Google business listings).
+When Google determines these three aspects, they check your organic relevance (regular SEO) as well as your local relevance (such as Google business listings).

 So how do you make sure your local SEO game is on point?